-Some funding is available through Loughborough University’s School and College Liaison team for the sport visits.
-If you are able to bring between 30-40 students with at least 66% from your widening participation (WP) cohort then School and College Liaison may be able to fully fund your visit or, if bringing smaller numbers, places for your WP students only.
+Funding is available through Loughborough University’s School and College Liaison team for the School Visits.
+If you are able to bring between 30-40 students with at least 66% from your widening participation (WP) cohort then School and College Liaison may be able to fully fund your visit or if bringing smaller numbers, places for your WP students only.
 Funding is limited each year so if you think you may be eligible please enquire about this as early as you can.

 School and College Liaison